Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch released postcode level ATO data for financial year 2023.
-Tascott's median income among taxpayers was $53,916 with an average of $70,049.
-This is above the national average and compares to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, estimated incomes as of September 2025 would be approximately $58,693 (median) and $76,255 (average).
-Census 2021 income data shows household, family, and personal incomes in Tascott cluster around the 55th percentile nationally.
-The $1,500 - 2,999 bracket dominates with 33.3% of residents (570 people), aligning with the region where this cohort likewise represents 30.9%.
-High housing costs consume 15.6% of income, placing disposable income at the 59th percentile and the area's SEIFA income ranking places it in the 7th decile.
+AreaSearch released postcode level ATO data for financial year 2023 on an unspecified date.
+The suburb of Tascott had a median income among taxpayers of $53,916 and an average of $70,049.
+This was slightly above the national average.
+Greater Sydney had a median income of $60,817 and an average of $83,043 during this period.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Tascott would be approximately $58,693 (median) and $76,255 (average) as of September 2025.
+Census 2021 income data shows that incomes in Tascott cluster around the 55th percentile nationally.
+The majority of residents, 33.3% or 570 people, fall into the $1,500 - 2,999 income bracket.
+This aligns with the regional trend where this cohort also represents 30.9%.
+High housing costs consume 15.6% of income in Tascott.
+Despite this, disposable income ranks at the 59th percentile nationally.
+The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income